“Exposure, travel and volunteering, I believe, are keys to success for any person.” -Mike F. Weaver, Founder of See and Serve America, Inc.

 “These days I travel a lot, and whenever I can, I bring our three kids, now 21, 18 and 15, along.
 I want them to experience my favorite part of travel: the way that being far from home can pull you closer to other things — like the people you love and the version of yourself you hope to become.” -Melinda Gates of the Bill and Melinda Gates Foundation

 Having started in 2011, See and Serve America (SSA) has evolved from a small volunteer effort, Weaver and Concerned Citizens of Aiken/Atlanta Now or WeCCAAN, founded by Dr. Mike F. Weaver.
-Originally organized as an Alternative Spring Break to New Orleans for Dr. Weaver’s students at University of South Florida, WeCCAAN has since traveled from Aiken, SC and Atlanta, GA to other American cities including Washington DC, Baltimore, New York City, Boston, Miami and Chicago on twelve previous service learning tours.
-Throughout the years 455 participants have provided over 2,600 volunteer hours toward community efforts.
+Originally organized as an Alternative Spring Break to New Orleans for Dr. Weaver’s students at University of South Florida, WeCCAAN has since traveled from Aiken, SC and Atlanta, GA to other American cities including Washington DC, Baltimore, New York City, Boston, Miami, Chicago and Los Angeles on seventeen previous service learning experiences.
+Throughout the years 517 participants have provided over 3,100 hands-on volunteer hours toward community efforts.
 Average attendance is approximately 54 people, comprised mostly of teens, and the minimum age for participation is 14.
 See and Serve America is 100% volunteer-operated.
-Every dollar raised goes directly toward programs/activities, as there is no administrative overhead.
+Every dollar raised goes toward programs/activities, as there is hardly any administrative overhead.

 SSA is an equal access opportunity for high school teens, their parents, college students and adult chaperones to experience service-learning.
 The overarching goal of See and Serve America is to significantly increase the number of volunteer hours Americans spend together engaged in positive community outcomes, both locally and away from home.